ManuelLerchner/MolSim-WS23-24/sheet05/submission/README.md

 Our fastest run for the first 1000 iterations of the example `Rayleigh-Taylor Instability 3D`, was done using 42 threads and the intel compiler on the `teramem-inter`-cluster.

-* 19.25 seconds
+* 27.323 seconds
-* 5 193 668 MUP/s
+* 3 659 920 MUP/s

-For the reevaluation of the example for contest 1 we achieved times in the 1-2 second range.
-Again with 42 threads and the ICPX compiled program on the `teramem-inter`-cluster.
+For the reevaluation of the example for contest 1 (1000 iterations of 2D Rayleigh-Taylor-instability), our best result was achieved with 8 threads and the ICPX compiler on the `teramem-inter`-cluster.

+* 1.558 seconds
+* 6 418 485 MUP/s

 ### Task 4: Nano-scale flow simulation